Th3-AI/Agent/README.md

 - **Get system information:** Ask about your computer's CPU usage, memory, etc.
 - **Screen analysis:** The agent can analyze what's on your screen, recognize elements, and interact with applications based on visual content.
 - **Write and fix code:** It can generate code in different languages and help fix errors in your code when you're in VSCode.
+- **Generate PowerPoint presentations:** Create professional presentations automatically with modern designs and save them to your Downloads folder.
 - **Write stories and content:** Ask it to write stories or other text content for you.
 - **Play music/videos on YouTube:** Tell it what you want to watch or listen to on YouTube.
 - **Schedule tasks:** Set up reminders or schedule the agent to perform tasks at specific times.